 Disaster recovery is crucial for businesses of any size.
 However, the hefty price tag and need for complete understanding may limit an SMEs chance of a reliable service.
 Cloud is available for businesses to defy this.
 Studies show that small businesses are twice as likely as larger companies to have implemented cloud-based backup and recovery solutions.
 These solutions save time, avoid large up-front investment and roll up third-party expertise as part of the deal.

 All businesses need their data to run successfully.
 Loss of vital equipment puts this sensitive data at risk of being lost.
 However, because your data is stored in the cloud, you can access it no matter what happens to your machine.
 And you can even remotely wipe data from lost laptops so it doesn’t get into the wrong hands.
-Also, the idea of data being stored over the internet may seem untrustworthy as anyone can access the internet right?

 Cloud-based services are ideal for businesses with growing or fluctuating bandwidth demands.
 If your needs increase it’s easy to scale up your cloud capacity, drawing on the service’s remote servers.
 Likewise, if you need to scale down again, your cloud package allows it.
 This flexibility and pay-as-you-go style package gives you the freedom to purchase what you actually need.